Interview manager

 Interview Tips

-Before we dive into interview questions, consider these helpful tips!
+Before we dive into interview questions, consider these helpful tips to ensure that you make the most of the interview process.

 Use Your Time Wisely

-Before the interview even begins, you should have some idea of the type of candidate you want to hire.
-Think about the culture of your restaurant and team to help you decide what type of person you’re looking for.
-During the interview, look out for personality traits that match your ideals.
+Before even thinking about setting interviews with your shortlisted candidates, you should have some idea of the type of dream candidate you want to hire.
+Think about the culture of your restaurant and team to help you decide what type of person will slot in without a problem.
+Then, during the interview, be on the lookout for personality traits that match your ideals.

 Pay Attention